Ethics Pedagogy:

 Ethics Pedagogy Fellowship:

-As an Ethics Pedagogy Fellow, I am collaborating with a small research team to develop a framework for conceptualizing the goals of ethics education.
+Harvard's Safra Center brings together academics from a variety of disciplines to work on research and teaching initiatives related to ethics, civics, and democracy.
+The Ethics Pedagogy Fellowship Program is for graduate students who want to examine and advance how ethics is taught within colleges and universities.
+As an Ethics Pedagogy Fellow, I collaborated with a small research team to develop a framework for conceptualizing the goals of ethics education.
 The framework serves multiple functions: to help university leaders and administrators evaluate and design ethics curricula, to guide educators in devising courses and other pedagogical initiatives, and to structure debates about the proper role of universities in influencing students' values.
-In addition, I am working with Christopher Robichaud to design a new undergraduate course in character development.
+In addition, I worked with Christopher Robichaud on a new general education course in character development.
+Embedded EthiCS:

 Embedded EthiCS is a collaboration between philosophers and computer scientists that integrates ethics education directly into the computer science curriculum.
 As a graduate teaching fellow, I designed and taught ethics “modules," or self-contained class sessions, for six computer science courses at Harvard.
 These modules were tailored to the specific technical content covered in each course.
 Write-ups are linked below:

+Experiential Ethics is a 10-week course that introduces MIT undergraduates to the social and ethical implications of science and technology.
+The course is designed to be taken alongside summer experiential learning activities, such as research, internships, and service programs.
+Our students engage in weekly small-group discussions facilitated by graduate teaching fellows and develop a substantial project examining an ethical issue related to their research or work.
 During the first iteration of Experiential Ethics in 2020, I served as a teaching fellow for two discussion groups.
-During the second, I was Assistant Director, and last year, I co-directed the program.
+During the second, I was Assistant Director, and last year, I co-directed the program (with Marion Boulicault).
 In these roles, I recruited students from across MIT, hired and trained a team of interdisciplinary teaching fellows, designed lesson plans, ran course evaluations, and hosted virtual and on-campus events.
-In order to train our teaching fellows, most of whom have not taught ethics previously, I articulated the course’s teaching philosophy and pedagogical mission, which sees ethics as a set of skills (including habits of thought, concepts, and decision frameworks) rather than as a specialized body of knowledge to be applied.
+In order to train our teaching fellows, most of whom have not taught ethics previously, I articulated the course’s teaching philosophy and pedagogical mission, which sees ethics as a set of skills (including habits of thought, concepts, and decision frameworks) rather than as a specialized body of knowledge to be applied. |

 Teaching Assistantships at MIT: